nrepl/spec.nrepl.org/spec.md

 ```

 The response should be interpreted similarly to the `eval` op: a
-`value` or `err` may be included, but omitting both is also allowed.
+`value` or `ex` may be included, but omitting both is also allowed.
 It may also include `out` and/or `err`.

 ```json